Let’s start with the Labour Code. The requirement to create instructions is referred to in several places, including: Art. 209(2). § 1:

-The obligation to create occupational safety and health instructions also stems from specific provisions, including the Ordinance of the Minister of Labour and Social Policy of 26 September 1997 on general occupational safety and health regulations. § 41 indicates as follows:
+The obligation to create occupational safety and health instructions also stems from specific provisions, including the Ordinance of the Minister of Labour and Social Policy of 26 September 1997 on general occupational safety and health regulations. § 41 indicates as follows

 ,,1.
-The employer is obliged to make available to employees, for their constant use, up-to-date health and safety instructions concerning:
+The employer is obliged to make available to employees, for their permanent use, up-to-date occupational health and safety instructions concerning:

-4) provide first aid.
+provide first aid.